-NOTE: If the selected value is a Date or DateTime value, Axiom will convert the value to standard format if the current locale settings may result in an invalid or inaccurate filter.

-3. In the space between the two selection boxes, select the operator to use for the filter criteria statement, such as equals, not equals, greater than, or less than.
+- If the selected value is a Date or DateTime value, Axiom will convert the value to standard format if the current locale settings may result in an invalid or inaccurate filter. - Only the first 5,000 values of a column display in the Filter Wizard, and only the first 50,000 values can be found using the search box.
+This limit is for performance reasons.
+You can manually type any valid value into the Filter Wizard to create a filter, even if it is not found in the Filter Wizard. - 3.
+In the space between the two selection boxes, select the operator to use for the filter criteria statement, such as equals, not equals, greater than, or less than.
 By default, the filter statement uses equals (=).